 So I prayed and wandered at length through several kind of stores, looking for something I could use to build such a flag.
 I found the key when I laid eyes on my first box of grommets.
 From there, I designed his first flag.
 He loved it.
 He started a worship flag ministry in our church, and over the years I made many more.

 You are free to use this pattern to make flags for yourself, flags for others, and flags to sell.

 Please read all these instructions before beginning your project.
-If you haven’t done much sewing or crafting and have questions, it might help to consult a friend who has more experience.
+If you haven’t done much sewing and crafting and have questions, it might help to consult a friend who has more experience.

 TABLE OF CONTENTS:

 Assemble the flag on the large dowel

 Troubleshoot the spin

 The measurements in these instructions are for a personal adult-size flag.